minhtran241/mojo-playground/README.md

         ...
 ```

-Traits, introduced by the trait keyword, consist of method signatures, each denoted by three dots (...) to indicate their unimplemented status.
+The `Quackable` trait consist of method signatures, each denoted by three dots (...) to indicate their unimplemented status.
 Leveraging traits, developers can create reusable components that adhere to a defined set of behaviors.
 For instance, Mojo allows the creation of structs conforming to the Quackable trait:

 ```mojo
 @value